 - Make sure the decedent’s computer remains in working order.
 Computers often contain important financial, legal and personal information.

 - Do not take any property, open safe deposit boxes, or pay debts until the court allows you to do so.
-Distributions should be made only after someone is appointed by the court to be the estate’s personal representative, the estate’s debts and taxes are paid, and the court determines who the proper beneficiaries of the estate are.
+After someone gets appointed by the court to be the estate’s personal representative, that person can marshal the assets of the estate, pay attorneys, taxes, and creditors and then distribute the remainder to the decedent’s heirs.
+Until somebody gets appointed by the court, it is not legal for anyone to make distributions of the decedent’s property.

 Start an Estate Proceeding